drivenets/kne/docs/README.md

+# KNE Documentation

+KNE documentation can be found in this directory.
+There are multiple resources found here, each is described below.

-# KNE User How To
+## User How To

 KNE is a Google initiative to develop tooling for quickly setting up topologies of containers running various device OSes.